From basic straight stairs to elaborate spiral designs, the types of staircases you can choose from include dozens of options.

 Small Space Stairs Design

-While it might be more common to have enclosed cupboards under the stairs some tight spaces need a ladder-like stair.
-In this case, the extra-deep treads offer shelving in the dead space behind the ladder.
+While enclosed cupboards under the stairs are most common, some tight spaces need a ladder-like stair.
+In this case, the extra-deep treads offer shelving in the dead space behind the steps.

 Modern Staircase Design

-Today’s modern staircases range quite widely in terms of style and materials.
+Modern staircases range widely in terms of style and materials.
 While this modern staircase design is a fresh take on a traditional staircase, you’ll find all kinds of options.

-From floating and cantilevered treads to glass panels replacing the traditional balustrades, the choices are unique.
-You can also find a great variety of materials in modern staircase design, ranging from metal, wire and glass to concrete, bamboo and custom wood creations.
+From floating and cantilevered treads to glass panels replacing traditional balustrades, the choices are unique.
+You can also find a variety of materials in modern staircase design, ranging from metal, wire, glass, concrete, bamboo, and custom wood creations.

 Modern Spiral Staircase